Thibauth/pgn/pgn.md

 ### Tag: ECO

-This uses a string of either the form "XDD" or the form "XDD/DD" where the "X" is a letter from "A" to "E" and the "D" positions are digits; this is used for an opening designation from the five volume _Encyclopedia of Chess Openings_.
-This tag pair is associated with the use of the EPD opcode "eco" described in a later section of this document.
+This uses a string of either the form `"XDD"` or the form `"XDD/DD"` where the `"X"` is a letter from `A` to `E` and the `D` positions are digits; this is used for an opening designation from the five volume _Encyclopedia of Chess Openings_.
+This tag pair is associated with the use of the EPD opcode `"eco"` described in a later section of this document.

 ### Tag: NIC

 This uses a string; this is used for an opening designation from the _New in Chess_ database.
-This tag pair is associated with the use of the EPD opcode "nic" described in a later section of this document.
+This tag pair is associated with the use of the EPD opcode `"nic"` described in a later section of this document.

 ## Time and date related information